Labor

 Year 1

-Students work 24 hrs/wk for local contractors.
-Integrity, zeal, and a willingness to learn are tested, and at the end of this first year, students apply for an apprenticeship in one of the trades.
+First semester: Students prepare 6-days per week for eventual fulltime employment.
+Integrity, zeal, and a willingness to learn are tested, and at the end of this first semester, students apply for an apprenticeship or fulltime work in one of the trades.

 Year 2

-Students work at least 40 hrs/wk during the summer and 24 hrs/wk during the academic year.
+Students continue working at least 40 hrs/wk during the academic year and seeking apprenticeship if necessary.

 Year 3